-He is an Assistant Professor in K.N.Toosi University of Technology in Iran since 2013.
+He is an Associate Professor in K.N.Toosi University of Technology in Iran since 2013.
 He received the B.S and M.S degrees in Electrical and Telecommunication Engineering from the University of Tehran in 2002 and 2005, and the Ph.D degree in Electrical Engineering from the Katholieke Universiteit Leuven (KU Leuven) in 2013.
 He worked for the microwave laboratory and the Center of Excellence on Applied Electromagnetics at the University of Tehran as an Associated Researcher from 2005 to 2007.
 He currently leads Wireless Terminal Measurements lab (WiTeM) in KN Toosi University of Technology.
 He is an IEEE senior member since 2015.
 He is currently the secratary of the Electromagnetics and Photonics Chapter of IEEE Iran section since December 2019.

 Ehsan Poodineh, Defended in January 2020